🌙

 "Indeed, it's not difficult to see Bit Gold as an early draft of Bitcoin.
 Apart from the shared database of ownership records based on public-key cryptography, the chain of proof-of-work hashes has an eerie resemblance to Bitcoin's blockchain."

-Curiously, Satoshi decided not to cite Bit gold in the whitepaper, despite its glaring resemblance to Bitcoin.
+Interestingly, Satoshi decided not to cite Bit gold in the whitepaper, despite its glaring resemblance to Bitcoin.
 This, along with other details, suggests that Satoshi intentionally avoided discussing the project until necessary.
-Importantly, Bitcoin is a modified implementation of Bit gold (as per Szabo's assessment), which raises the possibility of Szabo being the whitepaper's primary author.
+In particular, Bitcoin is a modified implementation of Bit gold (as per Szabo's assessment), which raises the likelihood of Szabo being the whitepaper's primary author.

-Amazingly, when speaking with Satoshi one week after the whitepaper's release, Hal Finney stated:
+In a conversation with Satoshi one week after the whitepaper, Hal Finney stated:

 "Nick Szabo wrote many years ago about what he called "bit gold" and this could be an implementation of that concept."